fsoubes/FilterRank/doc/rank_filters2.md

 ### Median filter

+A comparative benchmark for our own median filter against the median filter from ImageJ has been done with a set of 21 images between seven different resolution :  180x144, 360x288, 540x432, 720x576, 900x720, 1080x864, and 1440x1152.
+Each set of 3 images have the same resolution but are of a different type, either 8-bit ,16-bit or float32 (or 32-bit for ImageJ).
+Additionally a benchmark analysis has also been done on the attempted implementation of the Huang algorithm only for 8-bit images.
+The benchmark results is represented down below :

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MedianPerso_Rplot.png)
 #### Fig. X Execution time benchmark analysis for the implemented median algorithm for a kernel of size 5x5.

+The execution time of the algorithm increase exponentially has the resolution of the image increase.
+Up until the 720x576 pixels image there is not a noticeable difference in time between the 8-bit, 16-bit and float 32 execution time, while for higher resolution image the 8-bit image become slightly faster.
+Only the 180x144 pixels image as an execution time below 1s, and the image bigger than the 720x576 have an execution time of more than 10s.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MedianAltAlgo_Rplot.png)
 #### Fig. X Execution time benchmark analysis for an alternative algorithm for a kernel of size 5x5.

+The execution time for the attempted implementation increase even more rapidly than the basic implementation.
+The execution time is always longer than 1s, and the 1080x864 and  1440x1152 pixels images have a more than1minute execution time.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/Median_ImageJRplot.png)
 #### Fig. X Execution time benchmark analysis for the ImageJ median algorithm for a kernel of radius 2.

+The ImageJ algorithm execution time also increase exponentially.
+The difference in execution time between the 8-bit, 16-bit and 32-bit is noticeable and increase with time with 8-bit the fastest and 32-bit the slowest.

 ### Min-Max filter
 A comparative benchmark for our own  Min/Max filter against the Min/Max filter from imageJ has been done with a set of 24 images bewteen eight different resolution 180x144, 360x288, 540x432, 720x576, 900x720, 1080x864, 1440x1152, and 1880x1440.
 Each set of 3 images have the same resolution but with a different type, either 8bit,16bit or float32.
 The benchmark representation is represented down below :